risk-first/website/menagerie/Dependency-Risk.md

 ## Why Have Dependencies?

 Luckily for us, the things we depend on in life are, for the most part, abundant:  water to drink, air to breathe, light, heat and most of the time, food for energy.

 This isn't even lucky though: life has adapted to build dependencies on things that it can _rely_ on.

-Although life exists at the bottom of the ocean around thermal vents (tbd), it is a very different kind of life to us, and has a different set of dependencies given it's circumstances.
+Although life exists at the bottom of the ocean around [hydrothermal vents](https://en.wikipedia.org/wiki/Hydrothermal_vent), it is a very different kind of life to us, and has a different set of dependencies given it's circumstances.

 This tells us a lot about dependency risk right here:
  - On the one hand, depending on something else is very often helpful, and quite often essential.
 (For example, all animals that _move_ seem to depend on oxygen).